 KYU’s new sidewalk set up is covered by a humble little awning that’s trying its hardest.
 Maybe it’s not the best spot if there’s a lot of rain in the forecast, but if all you’re worried about are some quick little showers, you should be fine here.
 Their fried chicken is totally worth the risk anyway.
 Reservations are available online.

-The Wynwood spot Three is now serving brunch and dinner from their rooftop lounge.
+The Wynwood spot Three is now also serving brunch and dinner from their rooftop lounge.
 They have things like fried chicken, snapper ceviche, and grilled empanadas.
 The outdoor space is covered and shaded too.
 Reservations are available online.